gpaux/Mediana/Reporting.md

 {% include JB/setup %}

-## About
+## Summary

-The Mediana R package uses the [ReporteRs R package](http://davidgohel.github.io/ReporteRs/) to generate a Microsoft Word-based report to summarize the results of Clinical Scenario Evaluation-based simulations.
+The Mediana R package uses the [ReporteRs R package](http://davidgohel.github.io/ReporteRs/) package to generate a Microsoft Word-based report that summarizes the results of Clinical Scenario Evaluation-based simulations.

-The user can easily customize a Clinical Scenario Evaluation report by adding a description of the project as well as labels to each scenario, including data scenarios (sample size, outcome distribution parameters, design parameters) and analysis scenarios (multiplicity adjustment).
+The user can easily customize this simulation report by adding a description of the project as well as labels to each scenario, including data scenarios (sample size, outcome distribution parameters, design parameters) and analysis scenarios (multiplicity adjustment).
 The user can also customize the report's structure, e.g., create sections and subsections within the report and specify how the rows will be sorted within each table.

 In order to customize the report, the user has to use a `PresentationModel` object described below.